||||

 Ritual creates synchronized action: participants move together, chant together, hold attention together.
 This synchronization produces a psychological state of group cohesion that is difficult to achieve through rational persuasion alone.
 Ritual also creates time markers, sturcturing the year by recurring ceremonies, the week by cyclical observances.
 This cyclical marking of time appears to be less efficient than a linear calendar, yet it serves to embed individuals within larger temporal and social structures.
 Ritual also preserves institutional memory: the ceremony itself is a script that carries history within its form.
 The inefficiency-- redundancy, repetition, elaborate aesthetics... is what allows information to be transmitted across generations without degradation.

 Art and aesthetics are perhaps the clearest cases of preserved inefficiency in culture.
 Art produces no immediate survival value.
-A society could eliminate all art—music, visual art, dance, theater.
-Its material circumstances would not change.
+A society could eliminate all art-- music, visual art, dance, theater.
 Yet every known human culture produces art, and the presence or absence of art appears to correlate with cultural vitality, social cohesion, and psychological well-being.
 Art seems to serve a function related to meaning-making: it allows cultures to externalize and negotiate questions that cannot be answered through rational analysis.
 The inefficiency is the point.

 Narrative is similarly "inefficient" as a means of transmitting information.
 A story takes far longer to convey than a summary.
 Yet stories are how humans integrate information into meaningful patterns, how they transmit values across generations, how they model possible futures.
 A culture that conveyed information only through summaries would preserve facts but lose the capacity to understand how those facts relate to human purposes and possibilities.
 The inefficiency is the depth.